mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Warning: Email is unique within a campaign, but if search is performed on multiple campaigns, one email address may occur multiple times in results.
+**Warning**: Email is unique within a campaign, but if search is performed on multiple campaigns, one email address may occur multiple times in results.

-Hint:  Segmentation does not work as pager (LIMIT x, OFFSET y behavior in SQL) and packs are “almost equal”.
+*Hint*:  Segmentation does not work as pager (LIMIT x, OFFSET y behavior in SQL) and packs are “almost equal”.
 That means if you perform split = 10 on result that has 1000 contacts, you will get packs containing about 100 contacts.

 But segmentation has two very important properties that LIMIT x, OFFSET y approach doesn’t have: